cockroachdb/dcos-cockroachdb-service/README.md

 Follow these steps to uninstall the service.

 1. Uninstall the service.
 From the DC/OS CLI, enter `dcos package uninstall`.
-1. Clean up remaining reserved resources with the framework cleaner script, `janitor.py`.
-[More information about the framework cleaner script](https://docs.mesosphere.com/1.9/deploying-services/uninstall/#framework-cleaner).
-Note that this step is only needed for DC/OS versions older than 1.10.
+1. If you are running a DC/OS Version older than 1.10: Clean up remaining reserved resources with the framework cleaner script, `janitor.py`.
+[More information about the framework cleaner script](https://docs.mesosphere.com/latest/deploying-services/uninstall/#framework-cleaner).
 To uninstall an instance named `cockroachdb` (the default), run:
 ``` shell
 $ MY_SERVICE_NAME=cockroachdb